ERHUTUZI123/simple_news/README.md

-OneMinNews – AI-Powered News Aggregator with LLM-Based AI Agent
+# Simple News – AI-Powered News Aggregator with LLM-Based AI Agent

-Overview
+## Overview
 --------
-OneMinNews is a scalable news aggregation application designed to automatically digest, summarize, and prioritize large volumes of news content.
+Simple News is a scalable news aggregation application designed to automatically digest, summarize, and prioritize large volumes of news content.
 At its core is an **AI AGENT** powered by a fine-tuned large language model that ingests up to ~30,000 news articles per day, generates concise summaries, and assigns importance scores to support rapid understanding and downstream decision-making.

-The system combines modern web technologies with a distributed LLM training and inference pipeline, delivering both a clean user-facing reading experience and a robust backend suitable for research and analytics workflows.

-AI Agent Architecture
+## AI Agent Architecture
 ---------------------
 The **AI AGENT** is built around a 7B-parameter instruction-tuned language model adapted using parameter-efficient fine-tuning (PEFT) on ~24K programmatically generated article–summary pairs.